After reading this chapter you should be able to:

 Relation to the Pituitary Gland

 There are neural connections between the hypothalamus and the posterior lobe of the pituitary gland and vascular connections between the hypothalamus and the anterior lobe.
 Embryologically, the posterior pituitary arises as an evagination of the floor of the third ventricle.
-It is made up in large part of ...
+It is made up in large part of the ...